 Is a lightning detector or weather radio available on site?
+No

-Describe your plan for severe weather or natural disaster:
+Describe your plan for severe weather or natural disaster: Postponement or cancellation

-Describe your course and site evacuation plan, including accounting for all swimmers and other participants:
+Describe your course and site evacuation plan, including accounting for all swimmers and other participants: The swimmers will be directed by the spotters, boaters, and rescuers to move to the edges of the lake where safety personnel and volunteers can help with evacuation.

 Thermal Plan for Cold Water Swims